March is the right time of the year to start preparing your pond. Click here for more information on what you should be doing.

 As you check each plant, make sure you check the plant at the base, as you may find little weed seedlings growing out of sight.
 Gently dig around the weed and remove them by hand, being careful to avoid damaging your plant!

-You will also want to continue pruning and dividing your plants, both underwater and around the pond.
+You will also want to continue pruning your plants, both underwater and around the pond.
 Underwater plants, when they grow too large, can suck up too much oxygen at night-time which may have a negative effect on your fish.
 Overwater plants may grow too big and cause withered leaves to enter the pond and decay; this can harm your waters ecology as these decaying leaves will form sludge.

 You may even find your garden playing host to both slugs and snails; be on the lookout for any slime trails that may lead to the culprit.
 Whether you find these good or bad (see our Pond Snails blog), it is best to remove them when you see them.
 This is to keep a control on the population in your garden to prevent your garden from being overrun by slugs or snails, as they can damage your plants.